CroissanceCommune/autonomie_split_pdf/README.rst

 Writing a payroll RC file
 -------------------------

-use pdf2txt once on the file, find the relevant lines/cols for informations, there you are.
+Use pdf2txt -q -layout once on the file.
+In the output txt file, find the line and the column where the ANCODE is written, then set the ANCODE_LINE and ANCODE_COL accordingly.
+Do the same for the NAME, with NAME_LINE, NAME_COL.